gbuchdahl/474-final-blackjack/README.md

 ![deep_q](./img/deep_q_strategy.png)

+### Stacked Decks?

+I spent some time experimenting to see if the Deep-Q model could be used to learn a better strategy against a stacked deck than a naive basic strategy would perform.
+Unfortunately, it was unable to out-compete the basic strategy, so I've left it out of the test script.

+---

-## The Model
+## How Our Model Works

-Implement a strategy by extending the `BlackjackStrategy` class.

-- All you need to implement is the `select_action` and `select_bet_size` methods, and we have created functions to run the game for you.
+Implementing a strategy is super easy: all you need to do is extend the `BlackjackStrategy` class.
+All you need to implement is the `select_action` and `select_bet_size` methods, which are self-explanatory.

+Once you have a strategy:

+- You can create a `BlackjackGame` object, which takes in a strategy and a number of decks.
+- You can call `play()` on the game object to play however many hands you'd like.
-- We have included functionality to pretty-print your strategy to html as well.
+- We have included functionality to pretty-print your strategy to html, as well as plot performance against certain counts.

 ## Testing